 Learn 3 ways to age terracotta pots with readily available and inexpensive items.
 The project is very easy to do and can be completed in less than an hour.

 Do you love the look of old weathered pots?
-You know the ones which have taken on a chalky appearance from minerals and salts leaking out over the years.
-Here are three ways to age terracotta pots, you can easily create in no time.
-Today I’m sharing three super easy and inexpensive ways to create faux aged terracotta pots.
+You know the rustic looking ones which have taken on a chalky appearance from minerals and salts leaking out over the years.
+Some have hints of green from moss or lichen.

 Three Ways to Age Terracotta Pots